kreshuklab/predoc-course-2021/README.md

 Once you have PlantSeg installed can follow the instructions in the [documentation](https://kreshuklab.github.io/plant-seg/) to run PlantSeg through the napari plugin.
 You will once again load a pre-trained model and can explore the functionality of PlantSeg.
 I recommend using the `lightsheet_2D_unet_root_nuclei_ds1x` model.

-If you are using my conda environment following the instructions the Conda Environment section you may get an error referring to your QT_API.
-Try running the following command.
+:exclamation: Installation Advice :exclamation:

-`export QT_API=pyqt5`
+If you don't want to install PlantSeg yourself you can use a pre-installed  version via the VMs.
+In order to access this installation you need to first activate my premade `plant-seg` conda environment.
+This can be done following the instructions given in the Conda Environment section 3. below.
+After you have activated the enviroment you need to run the usual PlantSeg command. `plantseg --napari` which will open up the napari gui.
+You may get an error referring to your QT_API.
+Try running the following command. `export QT_API=pyqt5`

 ## :exclamation: Conda Environment :exclamation:
 If you want to use conda environments for any of the stages of this practical you have a few options depending on your familiarity level.